dstroud/dreamsequence_dev/README.md

 ![dreamsequence](doc/tech_map.svg)

 This Overview will explain how the components that make up Dreamsequence operate together.
-It's a bit technical and isn't required knowledge for using the script, so feel free to [install some NB voices](https://llllllll.co/t/n-b-et-al-v0-1/60374/156?u=modularbeat) then skip ahead to the [Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#grid-interface) and [Norns interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#norns-interface) sections if you want to explore the script at your own pace.
+It's a bit technical and isn't required knowledge to enjoy the script, so feel free to skim the [Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#grid-interface) and [Norns interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#norns-interface) documentation if you want to explore the script at your own pace.
+Don't forget to [install some NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374/156?u=modularbeat) if you're not using just MIDI/Crow!

 > **_NOTE:_** Dreamsequence supports saving/loading of your song through the system PARAMETERS>>PSET menu but you should expect these saves to break when doing updates.
 I'll do my best to notify of breaking changes in patch notes, but things will be missed and I recommend you wrap up any work before updating.
 >

 ### Chord sequencer
 *Grid-based chord pattern sequencer*
-- The chord sequencer broadcasts the "active" chord which allows downstream components (Seqs 1-3, MIDI/CV Harmonizers) to adapt their sequences using a number of chord-based note transformations.
+- The chord sequencer broadcasts the "active" chord which allows the downstream sequencers and harmonizers to avail themselves of chord-based note transformations.
 - Optionally, the active chord can shaped with various parameters (voicing, inversion, note-thinning, strumming) and played directly.
-- Patterns entered on Grid are references to chord degrees (I-VII) of the song key (`Tonic` and `Scale` parameters in the SONG view).
+- Patterns entered on Grid are references to chord degrees (I-VII) of the song key (determined by the `Tonic` and `Scale` parameters in the SONG view).
 This means that the available chords are always appropriate for the song's harmonic framework and adapt to key changes.
 - In addition to triads, alternate chord types and user-defined chords are available.
 - 4 chord patterns (A, B, C, D) can be saved and switched between manually or with the Arranger.
-- See the [Chord Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-grid-interface) and [Chord menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-menu) documentation for details.
+- See the [Chord Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-grid-interface) and [Chord menu](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-menu) documentation for details.

 ### Sequencers 1-3
 *Three Grid-based pattern sequencers/arpeggiators*
-- Seqs can be configured as step sequencers, chord-based arpeggiators, or various hybrids.
+- Seqs 1-3 can be configured as step sequencers, chord-based arpeggiators, or various hybrids.
 Sequences may be monophonic or polyphonic.
-- Each column on the Seq grid pattern represents a note which is determined by the `NOTE` parameter which offers a number of methods to transform sequences.
-These transformations can include playing notes from the active chord, the song scale, the chromatic scale, a fixed drum kit scale, or custom scale masks.
+- Each column on the Grid pattern represents a note, which can be transformed per the `NOTE` parameter.
+These transformations include playing notes from the active chord, the song scale, the chromatic scale, a fixed drum kit scale, or custom scale masks.
-- See the [Seq Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-grid-interface) and [Seq menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-menu) documentation for details.
+- See the [Seq Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-grid-interface) and [Seq menu](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-menu) documentation for details.

 ### MIDI Harmonizer
 *MIDI note transformer suitable for chords, sequences, and arpeggios*
-- Transforms incoming MIDI to play notes from the selected chord or mode.
+- Transforms incoming MIDI to play notes from the selected chord, scale, etc...
 - Examples:
   - Turn a synced step sequencer into a chord-aware secondary arpeggio, melody, bassline, etc...
-  - Pass through a drum pad/sequencer to trigger virtual percussion voices.
+  - Pass a drum pad/sequencer to trigger virtual percussion voices.
-  - Improvise with a MIDI controller for live performances.
+  - Improvise with a MIDI controller during live/recorded performances.
-  - Use a looping MIDI clip from a synced DAW for off-the-grid timing.
+  - Use a looping MIDI clip from a synced DAW for off-grid timing.
-- See the [MIDI Harmonizer menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#midi-harmonizer-menu) documentation for details (no Grid interface).
+- See the [MIDI Harmonizer menu](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#midi-harmonizer-menu) documentation for details (no Grid interface).

 ### CV Harmonizer
 *Sample and hold + quantizer/transformer (requires Crow)*
 - A trigger received at Crow input 2 will sample the voltage at input 1 and use this to play a note using a number of transformation options.
-- Alternately, voltage sampling can be triggered on a fixed clock using the `Trigger` setting.
+- Alternatively, clocked voltage sampling can be scheduled using the `Trigger` setting.
-- Rests can be inserted by enabling the "Auto-rest" menu option and triggering the same voltage repeatedly within a chord step.
 - Examples:
-  - Process CV from a eurorack sequencer then send it back out via Crow outputs 1-2.
+  - Process CV from a eurorack sequencer then send it back out via Crow outputs.
   - Turn LFOs, function generators, S&H modules, etc... into sequencers.
   - Use trigger/clock/voltage sources for novel sequence timing or to inject chaos into a merged sequence.
-- See the [CV Harmonizer menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#cv-harmonizer-menu) documentation for details (no Grid interface).
+- See the [CV Harmonizer menu](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#cv-harmonizer-menu) documentation for details (no Grid interface).

 ### Arranger
-*Chord pattern arranger and Event manager for automation*
+*Chord pattern arranger and Events manager for automation*
-- Sequences playback of chord patterns (A, B, C, D) and is the entry point to the Event Editor.
+- Sequences playback of chord patterns (A, B, C, D) and is the entry point to the Events Editor.
-- Events set, increment, randomize, or incite parameters to "wander" throughout an arrangement, with clamping or wrapping value ranges and probability control.
+- Events set, increment, randomize, or prompt parameters to "wander" throughout an arrangement, with clamping or wrapping of value ranges and probability control.
 Events can be used like rudimentary DAWesque automation lanes or they can be used more sparingly to reconfigure your patch at certain key points in your arrangement.
 Events can also be used to control NB voices, directly output triggers/gates/CV via Crow, and send MIDI bank/program changes to connected devices.
 - See the [Arranger Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#arranger-grid-interface) and [Events Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#events-grid-interface) documentation for details.

 ---